 Around 1976 a friend and I became very interested in CB radio.
 The craze had not long taken off in Australia and it was still illegal to use them at that time.
 Dick Smith Electronics and later Tandy’s sold CB radios, antennas and accessories.
 Despite being illegal to use them, that didn’t stop a lot...
 Continue Reading →

-Me and ChatGPT build a Simple Si5351 VFO for the 40MHz Direct Conversion receiver
+Me and ChatGPT attempt to build a Simple Si5351 VFO for the 40MHz Direct Conversion receiver

 Ever since I started tinkering with Arduinos I’ve wanted to build a shortwave receiver using a Si5351 oscillator to tune the frequency.
 When I saw and built the Soldersmoke Direct Conversion receiver I immediately saw a chance to give it a try.
 While I've dabbled a lot with Arduinos, I have never used the Si5351....
 Continue Reading →